WANNA GRAB MY

-If you’re skipping meals, if you’re fasting for extended periods of time and your body can’t kind of depend on this regularity, then it’s basically thinking about…think about it if you’re exercising sporadically, you exercise here, you exercise there, like once every couple of weeks and then it’s not sort of a regular thing.
+If you’re skipping meals or if you’re fasting for extended periods of time, your body can’t depend on this regularity.
+Think about it if you’re exercising sporadically, like once every couple of weeks and then it’s not sort of a regular thing.
 Then those muscles don’t really have the time to get stronger with that consistency.
 Well, it’s the same principle with eating.
 When you’re eating regularly then your body’s metabolism is stimulated on a regular basis.
-It’s not stimulated and then totally stopped, started, stopped, started, stopped.
-That can weaken your metabolism, weaken your digestive energy.
+If it’s stimulated and then totally stopped, started, stopped, started, stopped – that can weaken your metabolism and weaken your digestive energy.

-So what’s really important to understand is that it’s not just about what you put into your body, it’s not just about like, “What foods should I put in my body?”
+What’s really important to understand is that it’s not just about what you put into your body.
+It’s not just about like, “What foods should I eat to get pregnant?”
 It’s about your body’s ability to actually make use of the nutrition in that food.
 You could put beautiful cooked dark leafy greens in your body, but if your body’s only really able to assimilate 25 to 50% of that nutrition versus 75 to 100% of that nutrition, it’s not getting what it needs.
-So you really want to not only eat good healthy foods that support your fertility, but you really want to make sure your body and you are supporting your digestive energy.
+So you really want to not only eat good healthy foods that support your fertility, you really want to make sure your body and you are supporting your digestive energy.
 Eating regularly will help to support it.

-Because I know, it’s so simple, but I can’t emphasize it enough; when your digestive system is relaxed and you’re not in that, you know that feeling, that, “I’m working,” feeling where you’re just tense and you’re preoccupied and you’re in your head and stuff and your adrenaline is pumping.
-Your body is not in a position to digest, so you’re not going to absorb the food as effectively and you’re going to have things like dry skin and your uterine lining won’t be as nourished, your periods won’t be as healthy, your eggs won’t be as healthy.
+I know, it’s so simple, but I can’t emphasize it enough.
+If your digestive system is relaxed you’re not feeling that, “I’m working,” feeling where you’re just tense, preoccupied, in your head with your adrenaline is pumping.
+Your body is not in a position to digest in that environment, so you’re not going to absorb the food as effectively.
+You’re going to have things like dry skin, your uterine lining won’t be as nourished, and your periods and eggs won’t be as healthy.
 So eating slowly and relaxed and chewing your food.
 That right there will help you get so much more nutrition out of the food that you’re eating.

-Then eating a warm breakfast on a daily basis and making sure that there’s protein in the breakfast, not just a carb-based breakfast.
-Protein, healthy fats like avocado, you can have a healthy warm whole grain cereal, maybe put some walnuts in there, some berries.
-Or you could have eggs if you’re not allergic to eggs, some people are allergic to eggs, but if you’re not allergic to eggs, you know, some pasture-raised healthy eggs with some avocado or maybe some sauteed vegetables.
-Along those lines.
-A warm breakfast is important because this is when you’re kind of revving your digestion up for the day and a lot of cold foods or uncooked foods, like lots of salads and stuff, they will weaken the digestive energy, they take more energy for your body to break down that food.
+Eat a warm breakfast on a daily basis and make sure that there’s protein in the breakfast, not just a carb-based breakfast.
+Protein, healthy fats like avocado, you can have a healthy warm whole grain cereal, maybe put some walnuts in there, or some berries.
+You could have eggs if you’re not allergic to eggs.
+Some pasture-raised healthy eggs with some avocado or maybe some sautéed vegetables.
+A warm breakfast is important because this is when you’re kind of revving your digestion up for the day.
+A lot of cold foods or uncooked foods, like lots of salads and stuff, will weaken the digestive energy.
+They take more energy for your body to break down that food.

 Breakfast is so important because this is what is going to set your digestion up for the day.
-If you start off not eating breakfast or you eat something that’s just carbs, it’s going to make your blood sugar spike, then it’s going to affect your digestion for the entire day and it’s going to slow it down, it’s going to destabilize your blood sugar levels, which can cause inflammation and can cause hormone imbalances, it can cause mood swings, all of these things.
-So the protein and a warm breakfast is great for fertility.
+If you start off not eating breakfast or you eat something that’s just carbs, it’s going to make your blood sugar spike.
+That is going to affect your digestion for the entire day and it’s going to slow it down.
+It’s going to destabilize your blood sugar levels, which can cause inflammation and can cause hormone imbalances, cause mood swings, and more.
+Protein and a warm breakfast is great for fertility.

-So also eating nourishing, easily digestible foods like cooked soups and stews.
+I also recommend you eat nourishing, easily digestible foods when you try to get pregnant – recipes like cooked soups and stews.
 Soups and stews, you can load them up with vegetables, whole greens, your protein, whether it’s organic beans, lentils and so forth or you organic grass fed lamb, organic community raised chicken, beef as well.
 Although I do really strongly recommend that you have grass fed beef that’s organic that you get from a local farm or ranch where you know how it’s raised, you know where it’s come from.
 Bison is another one, or even venison.
 So soups and stews, you can put potatoes in there and various vegetables, so nourishing and so great for you.
 It’s a really good way to exercise your digestion and build up those digestive muscles.

-And watch out for those fad diets out there.
-There’s so many out there, again, that recommend that you do these fasts or recommend that you have celery juice all of the time.
+There are so many out there, again, that recommend that you do these fasts or recommend that you have celery juice all of the time.
 Celery juice may be good for somebody, but it’s not necessarily going to be good for everybody.
-A lot of these diets that are out there, there’s just so many, eating just meat and no vegetables and this and that and this and that.
-They’re not necessarily developed by real medical professionals that have experience helping a lot of different people and they’re just not based in the same kind of medical science and time tested system like the Chinese medicine based recommendations are.
-So just please watch out for those.
+A lot of these diets that are out there are extreme.
+They’re not necessarily developed by real medical professionals that have experience helping a lot of different people and they’re just not based in the same kind of medical science and time-tested system like Chinese medicine-based recommendations are.
+Please watch out for those.